simca273/SQL/README.md

 **Here's a breakdown of the results for top paying skills for Data Scientists:**

-?
-- **Rules for using data:** GDPR is not typical software tool, but at high positions it is important to understand GDPR and how to work with data legally and ethically, that is why it is connected to high paying jobs as it is demanded in senior and managing roles.
+- **Rules for using data:** Understanding GDPR is essential, especially in senior and managerial roles.
+Although it is not a technical tool, knowledge of data regulations makes it a valuable competency associated with higher-paying positions, where responsibility for knowledge of handeling data legally and ethically is critical.
 - **Demand for Programming languages:** Top salaries are commanded by scientist skilled in knowing Golang.
 Indicating industry tendencies for simplifying the procesess by using the Go (Golang) and PHP ? language and t help with data analysis and visualization tasks efficiently.
 - **Demand for Cross-Platform Analytics Tools:** Tools such as Atlassian (Atlassian Analytics, Atlassian Data Lake) indicate a growing need to work with data from multiple systems in one place.
 This reflects industry trends toward integrating different tools and using dashboards to track performance and support decision-making.
 - **Cloud Computing Expertise:** Familiarity with cloud tools such as (Neo4j, DynamoDB) underscores the growing importance of cloud-based analytics environments based on growing big data and suggesting that cloud proficiency significantly boosts earning potential.